PAGalaxyLab/YAHFA/demoPlugin/README.md

 ## Usage

 Build the plugin and you'll get an APK file.
-Push the APK to `/sdcard/demoPlugin-debug.apk` before running the demo app.
+Push the APK to `/sdcard/demoPlugin-debug.apk` before running the [demoApp](https://github.com/rk700/YAHFA/tree/master/demoApp).

 ## How to write a plugin